 - The currency of Brazil is the Brazilian real.
 The local currency is needed in most taxi cabs and any public transportation.

 - In many tourist areas of the city, there are QR codes on the sidewalks to get more information about the site.

 - Portuguese is the official language of Brazil.
 While we found many people also speak Spanish, only a small percentage speak English.

 - A 10% tip in restaurants is customary.

-Photography on this Page
+Photography on this page

-If you enjoyed this article, please share it on social media, including Pinterest.
+If you enjoyed this article, please share it on social media and save it for later on Pinterest.

-Which Rio de Janeiro Landmarks will you visit?
+Which Rio de Janeiro landmarks will you visit?

 More from South America you might also like …